dirtybirdnj/vtj-final-final/src/pages/contact.md

 images: []
 ---

-If you would like to order a tube jig, please use the online store.
+If you would like to order a VTJ, dressed treble or some merch please use the online store.
+The link above that says "shop" will always show the latest products.

-You can contact us via facebook or instagram as well.
+If you want to request something specific or just give us a shout you can find us on facebook and instagram!

 https://www.facebook.com/verticaltubejig